MrTimoxaYT/Image2Text/README.md

 ![image](webui_preview.png?raw=true&width)

-## Update AICoverGen to latest version
+## Update Image2Text to latest version

 Install and pull any new requirements and changes by opening a command line window in the `Image2Text` directory and running the following commands.